fulldecent/google-sheets-etl/README.md

 ## Google Sheets limitations

-We have found several problems with using Google Sheets as a database, even though we will continue to use it:
+We found several problems with using Google Sheets as a database, even though we continue to use it:

 - Cannot restrict editing the first row (headers) to certain people
   - If you try protecting the cells it will prevent everyone from using a filter which is unacceptable